History of Papua New Guinea: Bougainville Island revolt

+In 1997, the Sandline affair over the hiring of mercenaries to intervene in Bougainville brought down the national government.
+Following New Zealand-mediated peace talks, a ceasefire was reached in January 1998.
+Around 20,000 are thought to have died before the conflict came to an end.
+The ceasefire also saw that Bougainville would establish a representative government and would not be subject to 1995 national legislation relating to provincial and local governments.
+The Bougainville People's Congress was formed to represent the province, however, disputes over the suspension of the previous government led to a compromise in the formation of the Bougainville Interim Provincial Government.

+As a result of reports following the Sandline affair and tense civil-military relations, the PNGDF was shrunk from 3,700 people to 2,000.
+A peace agreement was signed in 2001, under which Bougainville would gain higher autonomy than other provinces, and it was agreed that an independence referendum would be held in the future.
+In 2003 the PNGDF participated in the Regional Assistance Mission to Solomon Islands.

 A nine-year secessionist revolt on the island of Bougainville claimed some 20,000 lives.
 The rebellion began in early 1989, active hostilities ended with a truce in October 1997 and a permanent ceasefire was signed in April 1998.
 A peace agreement between the Government and ex-combatants was signed in August 2001.
 A regional peace-monitoring force and a UN observer mission monitors the government and provincial leaders who have established an interim administration and are working toward complete surrender of weapons, the election of a provincial government and an eventual referendum on independence.

 The government and rebels negotiated a peace agreement that established the Bougainville Autonomous District and Province.
 The autonomous Bougainville elected Joseph Kabui as president in 2005, who served until his death in 2008.
 He was succeeded by his deputy John Tabinaman as acting president while an election to fill the unexpired term was organised.
 James Tanis won that election in December 2008 and served until the inauguration of John Momis, the winner of the 2010 elections.
 As part of the current peace settlement, a referendum on independence is planned to be held in Bougainville sometime before mid-2020.
 Preparations were underway in 2015.